Don Rich: Musical equipment

-Don Rich used primarily Fender guitars and amplifiers.
-In the early days, Rich played Owens' 1951 Fender Telecaster through a Fender Bassman amplifier.
+Rich used primarily Fender guitars and amplifiers.
+In the early days, he played Owens' 1951 Fender Telecaster through a Fender Bassman amplifier.
 In 1964, Fender gave Owens an endorsement deal and the band gained instruments.
 Rich received a Telecaster that had both its body and headstock finished in champagne metal flake in addition to having checkerboard binding on both sides of the guitar's body.
-The "champagne metal flake" finish was somewhat rough because it contained crushed glass.
-The band received other Fender amplifiers, as well, so Rich also played through a Twin Reverb amplifier.
-At some point, Don had a one-off Telecaster-ish Red Mosrite that is now in possession of the Owens estate.
-Buck's 1951 Telecaster showed significant signs of being artist maintained rather than by a luthier: for example, there were pieces of paper under strings at the nut in slots that were slotted too deep.
+That finish was somewhat rough because it contained crushed glass.
+The band also received other Fender amplifiers, so Rich played through a Twin Reverb amplifier.

+Rich had a one-off Telecaster-ish Red Mosrite that is in possession of the Owens estate.
 Owens and Rich received new guitars in 1966, a pair of Silver Flake Telecasters that were double bound in plain black.
 Also around 1966, Owens had Bakersfield guitar repairman/technic Gene Moles finish another set of guitars in red, white, and blue.
 Fender also gave Rich a Gold Sparkle Telecaster in the late 1960s that was bound in plain black.
 It had no finish on the headstock.

 Fender's deal with most of their artists was that they would exchange their instruments for new ones every seven years or so.
-Owens refused to return the instruments given to them by Fender, so Fender stopped giving them instruments.
-Gibson picked up on this, and in the early 1970s, they struck up a deal with Owens.
+Owens refused to return the instruments given to them, so Fender stopped giving them instruments.
+Gibson picked up on this, and in the early 1970s, they struck a deal with Owens.
 Rich received an ES-335 and a Les Paul Professional model.
 Owens and Rich later went back to playing their red, white, and blue Telecasters.